All Episodes

 That's why job creation with their stimulus bill.

-Meeting with a bunch of CEOs that voted for him anyway.
+When we hear about all these efforts Obama's making to revive the economy, meeting with a bunch of CEOs that voted for him anyway.

 There's no reason for us to hire.

-Obama said, Great meeting.
+Obama said, great meeting.

 We'll see you next year.

-Nothing's gonna be done once the photo op of the meeting.
+What's the photo op of the meeting?

 I'm summoning the CEOs.